-There’s nothing more powerful than reading the words and stories of regular people, people like you and I who have come from all walks of life, gone through the ups and downs and having various paths to their success.
+There’s nothing more powerful than reading the words and stories of regular people, people like you and me who have come from all walks of life, gone through the ups and downs, and had various paths to their success.

 It’s reading these experiences that help shape you as a person, that provide you hope and ambition to take the steps necessary to get you in life where you want to be.
 I’m a firm believer that you are the average of the 5 people you spend the most time with.
 And while I have many others I want to read, when it comes to culinary books by chefs, that I have read so far, I can’t think of any others I would rather spend my time with.

 Blood, Bones, and Butter by Gabrielle Hamilton